yuyi13/yuyi13/README.md

 ### 🏹 Targets in 2023

-- 📖 Submit a few prepared manuscripts to several targeted journals, including Remote Sensing of Environment, ISPRS Journal of Photogrammetry and Remote Sensing, Journal of Hydrology, and Science of The Total Environment
+- 📖 Submit two or three manuscripts to several targeted journals, including Remote Sensing of Environment, ISPRS Journal of Photogrammetry and Remote Sensing, Journal of Hydrology, and Science of The Total Environment
 - 📖 Attend the EGU conference in Vienna, Austria, in April
 - 📘 Complete the mid-term review as a PhD milestone (before June, hopefully)